How to use URL parameters

 .

-Referrer URLs contain the full URL that the browser gives us.
-It’s something like https://www.referrer.com/search?query=sensitive+information
+Referrer URLs contain the full URL that the browser gives us, such as https://www.example.com/search?query=sensitive+information

-as the original referrer.
-We drop the query, protocol, and common subdomain.
+as the original URL.
+We drop the query (?query=sensitive+information